12 Day Lhasa to Mt. Everest and Kathmandu

 From Lhasa, the real adventure begins as you start the epic road trip through Central Tibet to Nepal.
 You will start by photographing Yamdrok Tso, one of Tibet's most beautiful lakes.
 From there, you will get up close to the Karo La Glacier before visiting the quaint, historic town of Gyantse and the Pelkhor Chode Monastery.
 Passing through quiet farming villages, you will then go to Shigatse, Tibet's second largest city.
 In Shigatse, you will explore the massive monastery of Tashi Lhunpo and walk the ancient pilgrimage circuit.
 Next, you will explore the old ruins of Phuntoling, one of the best kept monastic secrets in central Tibet!
 From there, you will explore Sakya Monastery and the fun villages nearby.
 After Sakya, you will work your way overland to Mt Everest's spectacular North Face Base Camp Region, where you will get the single best view of the world's highest peak.
 NOTE: You will not be able to go beyond the travelers base camp at Rongphu Monastery without a climbing permit for Mt Everest.

-To give our clients a unique experience in Tibet, this small group journey is limited to just 6 to 8 clients.
-Many travel companies will place you in a large group with up to 30 other people.
+To give our clients a unique experience in Tibet, this small group journey is limited to just 6 to 12 clients.
 As we focus on quality, rather than quantity, we keep our group tours very small to give our clients the best experience in Tibet.

 This journey will fill quickly.
 Contact us today to reserve your place on our Lhasa to Kathmandu adventure!